johndcarmichael/map-reducer/README.md

    -  throwErrorOnAlien: Throw error on alien found

 ## Breaking changes 1 -> 2
 In version 1 a bug was discovered that permitted alien keys of null value into the output.
-This has now been resolved however may cause any tools using this helper tool to break, hunce the major version bump.
+This has now been resolved however may cause any tools using this helper tool to break, hence the major version bump.

 ## Example use as an API output transformer
 An example use case of this package can be found in the TypeScript openapi-nodegen templates as an output transformer: [openapi-nodegen-typescript-server](https://github.com/acrontum/openapi-nodegen-typescript-server/blob/master/src/http/nodegen/routes/___op.ts.njk#L31)